NCAR/skewt/Readme.md

 construction time, and a static graph will be created.
 In other cases, a "real-time" update mode is possible, where data points may be incrementally added to the graph.

+The included SkewTAdapterSVG provides an example adapter which will render the graph to SVG text. [skewtqt](https://github/com/ncareol/skewtqt) is an adapter that will render the graph as a Qt widget.